spences10/blog.scottspence.me/src/pages/2018/2018-12-31-react-context-api-with-gatsby/index.md

 the `<App>` component.
 In Gatsby it's a bit different.

-I have already done this for my [personal site] and now I'm going to do it [here] so lets go through it together.
+I have already done this for my [personal site] and now I'm going to do it [here] so let's go through it together.

-### Lets make a component!
+### Let's make a component!

-Ok, so everything in React is a component, that's why I like it so much - so lets make a `SomethingContext.js` component, as I want to do the [things] with the styled-components 💅
+Ok, so everything in React is a component, that's why I like it so much - so let's make a `SomethingContext.js` component, as I want to do the [things] with the styled-components 💅

-Lets start by giving it an imaginative name:
+Let's start by giving it an imaginative name:

 ```js
 touch src/BlogThemeContext.js